m-abboud/FontVerter/DEVELOPER_README.md

 however that's a lot of boring work since fonts have a ton of crap in them and it remains on my backburner.

 ##### Hardley any Java Docs what is this??
 You may notice the lack of java docs in this project, it's on purpose.
-IMO java docs are an unncessaray evil that amounts to little more than duplicate code, you modify some code and now you have to change two things instead of one.
-I try to name my methods and parameter names as accuratley as possible so there is no need to resort to a comment and it's quicker to figure out what a method or class does if you don't have to read a giant block comment to understand it.
-See Uncle Bob's opinion on the matter.

-However some public interfaces in this project still have them for presentation's sake only.

 ##### PDFBox/FontBox dependency
 Currently this project relies on PDFBox/FontBox for parsing Type0/PostScript Composite fonts, Bare CFF fonts and the PDFFontExtractor tool.
 Pretty big dependency